zpincus/IOTool/README.md

-This firmware was originally developed for running laboratory experiments in which multiple hardware devices need to signal one another via TTL, and where the experimental parameters need to be rapidly reconfigurable.
-(So writing a new firmware for each experiment was out of the questions.)
+This firmware was originally developed for running laboratory experiments in which multiple hardware devices need to signal one another via TTL, and where the experimental parameters need to be rapidly configurable from a host computer.

-In general, this will be useful for any needs for high-speed sequencing of inputs and outputs, controlled by a host computer.
+In general, this will be useful for any needs for high-speed sequencing of inputs and outputs that should be controlled by a host computer.
+This project is not a replacement for the Arduino environment, and does not aim to provide a Turing-complete interpreted language for a microcontroller.
+The aim is simply to allow a host computer to script basic GPIO operations using a microcontroller as the TTL interface.

-Developed by [Zach Pincus](zplab.wustl.edu), and provided under a GPL2 license.
+Developed by [Zachary Pincus](zplab.wustl.edu), and provided under a GPL2 license.

 Basic Usage Example
 -------------------